 Her 2013 film School’s Out, about a forest kindergarten in Switzerland, premiered on the PBS series Natural Heroes, won best short at Prescott Film Festival, Colorado Environmental Film Festival and Columbus International Film Festival, and was written about on Slate.com, in The Atlantic, and in National Geographic.
 With screenings at over 100 festivals and public venues around the world, School’s Out sparked a movement among early childhood educators to set up their own versions of an outdoor kindergarten.
 There are now 250 forest kindergartens in the U.S.

 Lisa has taught filmmaking at Yale University, Wesleyan University, Colorado College and Trinity College and currently teaches at the School of Theatre, Film and Television, the Human Rights Practice Program and the James E. Rogers College of Law at the University of Arizona.
 She is also affiliate faculty of the Latin American Studies Program.

-She just finished work on the feature documentary Missing in Brooks County, which premiered this fall at Hot Springs Documentary Film Festvial winning the Best Southern Feature award and received funding from ITVS, Perspective Fund, LEF Foundation, Mountainfilm, and is Executive Produced by Abigail Disney at Fork Films.
+She just finished work on the feature documentary Missing in Brooks County, which premiered this fall at Hot Springs Documentary Film Festvial winning the Best Southern Feature award and received funding from ITVS, Perspective Fund, LEF Foundation, Mountainfilm, and is Executive Produced by Abigail Disney of Fork Films.
 The film will air on the PBS series Independent Lens in the fall 2021.
 Lisa spent the spring of 2019 on a Fulbright Scholarship in Toronto working on the feature documentary Safe Haven about U.S. war resisters seeking asylum in Canada and the short film Soledad about an asylum case in Arizona.
 Both films are currently screening at film festivals across North America.